Linux Cryptography and Security Engineer

 • Contribute to Ubuntu mainline and upstream projects to land solutions and benefit the community

-• Communication and collaboration within and outside Canonical to identify opportunities to improve our security posture, rapidly resolve issues, and deliver high-quality solutions on schedule
+• Communicate and collaborate within and outside Canonical to identify opportunities to improve our security posture, rapidly resolve issues, and deliver high-quality solutions on schedule

 • Hands‑on experience with low‑level Linux cryptography APIs and debugging